Caisse Alliance represents nearly 300 employees in 30 branches located in 24 Northern Ontario communities.

 Ask questions about the activities and results of your Caisse and express your point of view.
 Use your voting rights to adopt and amend by-laws or decide on the use of the surpluses of the Caisse.

 Elect the delegates who will represent you at general meetings.
 These delegates will vote on the members’ behalf, and that includes electing the administrators of your Caisse.

 Caisse Alliance is divided into six regions, each with six delegates, thus 36 delegates in total.
 Thanks to the new governance model, accepted by the members in 2019, the Board of Directors will consist of 12 elected representatives, thus two per region.

 For information on upcoming meetings, please contact one of our branches.

 This is a great way to participate in the socio-economic development of your community and learn about the financial cooperative world.
-Find out more about elected officers and young intern officers.
+Find out more about elected officers in the Board of Directors section.